Amanda is a freelance contributor to Time Out Los Angeles.

 Pacific Palisades Fourth of July Parade

 Cruise on up to the Palisades for a beachy Independence Day extravaganza.
-Things kick off in the afternoon with a 2pm WWII fighter plane flyover to herald the start of the parade.
+Things kick off in the afternoon with a 2pm parade (and usually a flyover to herald its start).
 The baton twirlers and marching trombonists will begin their promenade on Sunset Boulevard, between Via de la Paz and Drummond.
-There’s also a late-afternoon concert, followed by a 9pm fireworks show at Palisades Charter High School (tickets required).
+There’s also an early-evening concert, followed by a 9pm fireworks show at Palisades Charter High School (tickets required).

 Desert Stars Festival